QuickoAbdul/stream-racing-wheel/README.md

-# Stream a Racing Wheel gamepad overlay on PC G923
+# Overlay logitech G923 OBS Streamlabs

 This project is a remake of the Joextex project.